 Once the fruit is wrapped, you can keep it on the counter at room temperature.

 Refrigerate to Pause Ripening

-If your fruit is the perfect level of ripeness and you want to keep it at that stage for a little longer, simply place it in the refrigerator to stop the process.
+If your fruit is the perfect level of ripeness, but you’re not ready to make that creamy banana pudding just yet and you want to keep it at that stage for a little longer, simply place it in the refrigerator to stop the process.

 You can keep the fruit in the refrigerator for 2-3 days.
 The peel will turn brown, but the inside will be just fine.

 The refrigerator completely stops the ripening process.
 I want you to keep that in mind, because once you put a banana in the refrigerator, you can’t then take it out again and hope it will continue to ripen.